Skip to content

 4. Set the base/most consistent shot for the project.
 This is called the “hero” shot.

-5. Adjust zoom and focus values to their most consistently used levels in show.
+5. Adjust zoom and focus values to their most consistently used levels for the show (If this changes later in your shoot, don’t worry, you won’t need to re-do your calibration).

-9. Begin taking primary observations.
-This will calibrate the offsets between the tracking system and coordinate system within Disguise.
+7. Begin taking primary observations.
 Primary observations will be notated in the list with a P indicator.

-10. Take a minimum 5 good observa**tions from different camera angles/positions that will be used in show.
+8. Take a minimum of 5 good observations from different camera angles/positions that will be used in the show.

-1. Return to the “hero” or most base camera position.
+1. Return the camera to a “hero” or central camera position.

 2. Unlock Focus.